bucanero/save-decrypters/cod-blackops-decrypter/README.md

 # cod-blackops-decrypter

-A tool to decrypt Call of Duty: Black Ops/Black Ops 2 PS3 save-games
+A tool to decrypt Call of Duty: Black Ops/Black Ops 2 PS3 and PS4 save-games

 ```
 USAGE: ./cod-blackops-decrypter [option] filename